IELTS Cue Card Sample 43 - Describe one of your neighbours

 5. Describe one of your irritating neighbours.

-6. Describe a good citizen from your locality.
+6. Describe a good citizen of your locality.

 7. Describe a polite person you know.